Huss94/Face-transformation-with-AI-Fader-Network/README.md

 # Classifier path to classifier folder (optional) exemple : models/classifier
 --classifier_path ''

-# If you want to add weights to make the trained under represented attributes more likely to appear put it to 1
+#The probability in which we want to feed the Network  for the trained attributes.
+If 0 we use default dataset
 --weighted 0

 ```